umum29/EntityFrameworkCoreNote/README.md

 ### Note for designing WebApi
 we should **not** directly expose Entity Framework(_DbContext) to WebApi endpoint;
 instead, use **Repository/Serivce layer** & **DTO** to transform the DTO request to model entity class.
 This way will also help that clients **don't need to provide the whole objects** when calling WebApi.
+https://github.com/teddysmithdev/pokemon-review-api/tree/master/PokemonReviewApp is angood example for reference.